-Middle school can be a tough time for kids with dyslexia.
-Your child probably doesn’t want to feel singled out, so it’s important that he build self-advocacy skills to get what he needs.
-Rehearsing common situations with your child can help him know where to start.
+Middle school can be a tough time for all kids.
+And kids with dyslexia don’t want to feel singled out.
+It’s important to build self-advocacy skills to help them get what they need.
+Rehearsing common situations can help kids know where to start.

 1. “Can I do part of this later?”